 What Matters Most: Your Skills Section & Professional Experience

-As a content creator, you know all about the importance of letting your skills shine!
-You zero in on the most unique and engaging selling points of a product or service, and you’ll want to do the same with your skill set.
+As a content creator, you zero in on a product or service’s most unique and engaging selling points, and you’ll want to do the same with your skill set.
 Recruiters want to see what you can do that others can’t.

-Be as technical as you can and avoid any subjective skills, too.
-Take this opportunity to show how you go above and beyond the basics.
+Be as technical as you can while avoiding any subjective skills.
+Take this opportunity to show how you go above and beyond the basics with snazzy stuff like KPIs and Drupal.

 - Google Analytics